aliallam123/AWS_AI_Practitioner/exam/exam.md

 Did the 4th and final mock paper and I got 78% again

-Busy today, need to prep for my public speaking tomorrow
+Busy today, need to prep for my public speaking tomorro w

+applogies have been busy doing presentations